-MOTOR CONTROLLER
+MOTOR CONTROLLER:

-CUEK chose the Azure Dynamics motor controller to regulate our AC-24 motor.
+CUEK chose the Curtis 1238 motor controller to regulate the Curtis AC20 motor.
 It is a variable frequency induction motor drive.
-We chose this controller based upon its past successes in our previous work.
+This controller was chosen based on power and efficiency specs, as well as its compatibility with our design.
 It is very configurable by the user to optimize individual settings and requirements.

 The direction of the motor is determined by the motor controller via a three position rocker switch mounted on the dashboard of the snowmobile.
 The rocker switch pulls either of the motor controller directional inputs (forward or reverse) to ground potential.
 The motor controller defaults to neutral mode when neither is pulled to ground.
 The motor controller has a configurable variable that helps prevent the rider from accidently switching from one drive direction to the other.
-"EEXInterlockSpeedHigh" is the speed above which shifting drives is disabled.
+"EEXInterlockSpeedHigh" is the speed above which shifting drives are disabled.
 This is set to 0 rpm, which means that if the motor is spinning in one direction (forward or reverse) and the rocker switch is switched to neutral or the other direction, the motor controller will immediately enter neutral drive mode.
 It will remain in neutral mode until the motor stops spinning and the throttle is released.
 The motor controller does not leave neutral mode whenever the throttle is pressed.
 The position of the directional switch does not matter.
 However, once the motor stops spinning and throttle is released, it will enter the drive direction mode determined by the rocker switch.
-Therefore, the snowmobile has to be immobile in order for the rider to change the drive direction.
+Therefore, the snowmobile has to be immobile in order to change the drive direction.
 The motor controller also does not close its contactor if the throttle is pressed during start up.
-It waits until it completes its precharge procedure and the throttle is released to close the contactor.
+It waits until it completes its pre-charge procedure and the throttle is released to close the contactor.

-The DMOC 445 motor controller has a built-in precharge circuit, which is controlled automatically by internal circuitry.
-In order for the pre-charge circuit to function correctly, the battery should not be disconnected and reconnected to the motor controller while the motor controller remains powered on, since the pre-charge contactor may remain closed.
 The shutdown circuit is configured so that the motor controller is powered off whenever the BIRs are opened.
 Through a relay, the BMS discharge enable output closes the BIRs and powers the motor controller.
 This ensures that the tractive system batteries are connected to the motor controller before the motor controller is powered on and therefore before it begins its pre-charge cycle.
 This relay only turns off when the shutdown circuit is opened, or the BMS discharge enable is turned off.
-Therefore, if the motor controller is shut down during pre-charge, high voltage power is inherently disconnected from the pre-charge circuitry.
-Discharge circuitry is not needed for this snowmobile design.
 There is no high voltage present outside the motor controller when the motor controller is powered off.
 The motor controller has a built-in discharge circuit for the internal capacitors.
 The discharge time of the internal capacitors is unknown.
 As soon as the controller is powered off, contactors within the unit are opened so that zero voltage is present outside of the motor controller.
 Thus, it is impossible to determine the discharge time of the capacitors without opening the unit, which is not recommended by the manufacturers.